Oaik/Educational-Management-System/README.md

 </div>

-Eductional management system using Java currently I am adding other futures
+Eductional management system using Java

 <h3 align="center">🚀 Usage of the app </h3>
+New Students/Doctors can register or login if they already registred their is system validation in login/register
 At every step a list will propmt for you to choose a opiton from it it will validate your input and in case of wrong input interval it will ask you again until you enter right number in the given interval